nasirayyub/mixerp/docs/developer/clone-mixerp.md

     <div class="ui divider"></div>
     <p>
         Please note that <strong>setting up git</strong> is as necessary as Visual Studio.
-        If you are planning to contribute to MixERP as a developer, having a <strong>
+        If you are planning to contribute to MixERP as a developer, having <strong>
             <a target="_blank" href="https://www.youtube.com/results?search_query=git+tutorial">basic git knowledge</a>
         </strong> is absolutely required before you do anything.
     </p>